Josh Rogers allows 1 run to lead Nationals over Marlins 7-1

-Josh Rogers pitched 7 2/3 innings of one-run ball and the Washington Nationals beat the Miami Marlins 7-1 Tuesday night.
+MIAMI (AP) — Josh Rogers pitched 7 2/3 innings of one-run ball and the Washington Nationals beat the Miami Marlins 7-1 Tuesday night.

 Rogers (2-0) scattered five hits, struck out four and walked two in his longest outing since joining the club Sept.
 4.